evrythng/evrythng-cli-plugin-csv-loader/README.md

   * `updateKey` - Either `name` or some `identifiers` key to be used for updates.
   * `projectName` - Name of the EVRYTHNG project to use.
-* `statsFile` - Path to a file to write stats and errors.

 An example configuration is shown below: